reflectoring/reflectoring.github.io/content/blog/2022/2022-08-30-handling-timezones-in-spring.md

 - Creating a custom date with this API is very inconvenient.
 Firstly, the year starts with 1900, hence we must subtract 1900 so that the right year is considered.
 - Also to derive the months we need to use indexes 0-11.
-Here, since we need to create a date in August we would use 7 and not 8.
+In this example, to create a date in August we would use 7 and not 8.

 ### Mutable Classes